-On October 25, 2019, the Corporation signed a supply agreement with Aker Biomarine Antartic. ("Aker") to purchase raw krill oil product for a committed volume of commercial starting material for CaPre for a total fixed value of \$3.1 million.
-As at September 30, 2022, the remaining balance of the commitment with Aker amounts to \$2.8 million.
+On October 25, 2019, the Corporation signed a supply agreement with Aker Biomarine Antarctic. ("Aker") to purchase raw krill oil product for a committed volume of commercial starting material for CaPre for a total fixed value of \$3.1 million.
+As at December 31, 2022, the remaining balance of the commitment with Aker amounts to \$2.8 million.
 During the second calendar quarter of 2022, Aker informed the Corporation that Aker believed it had satisfied the terms of the supply agreement as to their ability to deliver the remaining balance of krill oil product, and that the Corporation was therefore required to accept the remaining product commitment and to pay Aker the \$2.8 million balance.
 The Corporation disagrees with Aker's position and believes that Aker is not entitled to further payment under the supply agreement.
 Accordingly, no liability has been recorded.
-The dispute was unresolved as of September 30, 2022, and remains unresolved.
-There is uncertainty as to whether the Corporation will be required to make further payment to Aker in connection with the dispute.
-Additionally, in the event the Corporation is required to accept delivery from Aker of the remaining balance of krill oil product under the supply agreement, there is uncertainty as to whether the Corporation can recover value from the product, which may result in the Corporation incurring a loss on the supply agreement in the near term.
+The dispute was unresolved as of December 31, 2022, and remains unresolved.
+There is uncertainty as to whether the Corporation will be required to accept delivery from Aker of the remaining balance of krill oil product under the supply agreement, there is uncertainty as to whether the Corporation can recover value from the product, which may result in the Corporation incurring a loss on the supply agreement in the near term.